GetWellClinic/ai-moa/install/Readme.md

 ```

 Option 2: Install the full *Aimee AI Suite* with multiple workflows as a system service (minimum 16 GB VRAM GPU)
+- PendingDocs default workflow processing (full tagging and filing)
+- IncomingDocs/Fax default workflow processing (full tagging and filing)
+- IncomingDocs/File custom workflow processing (files the PDF to patient demographic only, does not tag providers or MRP)

 *This will install ai-moa.service, ai-moa-incomingfax.service, ai-moa-incomingfile.service, and llm-container.service*
 ```